Sophietje/Verification-Tool-Overview/Tools/Alive2.md

 #### List of related papers:
 https://doi.org/10.1007/978-3-030-81688-9_35 (CAV '21)
 https://doi.org/10.1145/3453483.3454030 (PLDI '21)

 #### Related tools (tools mentioned or compared to in the paper):

+#### Meta
+:: LLVM
+:: Compiler
+:: PV1 :: formalises LLVM code and transformations and allows to analyse them